Lakshya-Coder/The-Beat-Maker/README.md

-# The Beat Maker 🎹🔊A
+# The Beat Maker 🎹🔊
 This is an simple implementation of a beat maker in Python! 🎵 The project can run smoothly on any device that supports the Python language. 🖥️

 ## Learning